BenWibking/openpmd-visit-reader/README.md

    ```

 2. Load any of the `*.pmd` files in the `example_data/` directory in VisIt (clicking `Open` in the main window).
 This file extension is associated with OpenPMD files, following the [convention](https://openpmd-api.readthedocs.io/en/latest/analysis/paraview.html#openpmd) used for the Paraview reader plugin.
+3. For datasets that define particle species, select the `<species>_particles` mesh in the `Meshes` pane and plot associated scalars/vectors to confirm coordinate loading and per-particle data lookups.